gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 generating code that is compatible with the G++ Application Binary Interface ---see http://itanium-cxx-abi.github.io/cxx-abi/abi.html).

-Interfacing can be done at 3 levels: simple data, subprograms, and classes.
+You can do interfacing at three levels: simple data, subprograms, and classes.
 In the first two cases, GNAT offers a specific ``Convention C_Plus_Plus`` (or ``CPP``) that behaves exactly like ``Convention C``.
 Usually, C++ mangles the names of subprograms.
 To generate proper mangled names automatically, see :ref:`Generating_Ada_Bindings_for_C_and_C++_headers`).
-This problem can also be addressed manually in two ways:
+You can also address this problem addressed manually in two ways:

 * by modifying the C++ code in order to force a C convention using the ``extern "C"`` syntax.

-* by figuring out the mangled name (using e.g. ``nm``) and using it as the Link_Name argument of the pragma import.
+* by figuring out the mangled name (using e.g. ``nm`` or by looking at the assembly code generated by the C++ compiler) and using it as the ``Link_Name`` argument of the pragma ``Import``.

-Interfacing at the class level can be achieved by using the GNAT specific pragmas such as ``CPP_Constructor``.
+You can achieve interfacing at the class level by using the GNAT specific pragmas such as ``CPP_Constructor``.
 See the :title:`GNAT_Reference_Manual` for additional information.

 .. _Linking_a_Mixed_C++_and_Ada_Program: